LavenderTheGreat/SRXDcustomBG/README.md

 ## Notes/Interest

 - SunSurface is beta Inject, same with SandCrystals being possibly early SandCrystalsAfternoon.
 SunSurface is lower quality on sun bits but doesn't cycle beyond it.

+- Gold objects in DarkSandCrystals Expert/XD clip through the camera ALWAYS.

+- The XD bundle backgrounds also have clipping issues through the ceiling.